-This section describes provides the steps for adding users to GigaVUE-FM and GigaVUE-OS nodes.
-Users are also assigned to roles that set there access permissions.
-For the step to create roles, refer to Create Roles.
+This section provides the steps for adding users to the GigaVUE-OS nodes.
+Users are also assigned to roles that set their access permissions.
+Refer to the Create Roles section for more details.

 To add users, do the following:

 1. Select Roles and Users > Users.
 The User Setup page displays.